LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 When the microcontroller is started, the software checks whether known sensors are connected to (+i2c) or (+uart) interfaces.
 If any are found (using a dedicated (+lut) with sensor address translation information), the appropriate class instances are created and these can later be used to read out measurement results.

-The next initialisation system is dedicated for multi-sensor synchronisation \ref{sensor-syncronsisation-interface}.
+The next initialisation system is dedicated for multi-sensor synchronisation \ref{sensor-syncronisation-interface}.
 The last step in the setup is to configure communication with the host or connected (+pc).
 All implemented microcontroller platforms used (Raspberry Pi Pico, STM32F4) have a (+usb) slave port.
 The used usb descriptor is a (+usb) (+cdc).
 This is used to emulate a virtual RS232 communication port using a (+usb) port on a (+pc) and usually no additional driver is needed on modern host systems.